Annas-Furquan-Pasha/Meals-App/README.md

 # meals_app

-Gere is a small app which has different categories of meals and the details about each meal
+This is a small app which has different categories of meals and the details about each meal

-#Still in progress.....
+## Still in progress.....

 Any suggestions and ideas are appreciated.